DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 research software often has revenue flows that can facilitate sustainable software development, maintenance, and documentation as well as the operation of adequate infrastructure.
+However, a large share of researchers need to base their research on software that was developed in-house or as community effort.
+This can be due to a newly developed algorithm and the resulting software being at least part of the research work itself, or due to a highly dynamic field of research with diverse research questions requiring specialized and quickly adapting software solutions that do not offer sufficient financial incentives for commercial software solutions to be developed, or due to disadvantages of commercial software outweighting its advantages in the specific use case (e.g. prohibitive license costs, proprietary not publically documented algorithms or export restrictions).
-However, a large share of researchers base their research on software that was developed in-house or as community effort.
-Many of these software stacks can not be sustained – often because research software was not a first class deliverable in a research project and hence remained in a prototype state, or because of missing incentives and resources to maintain the
+This need of custom in-house or community software development notwithstanding, the approach brings its own significant challenges: Many of these software stacks can not be sustained – often because research software was not a first class deliverable in a research project and hence remained in a prototype state, or because of missing incentives and resources to maintain the